MusalX/alx-system_engineering-devops/0x00-shell_basics/README.md

 Remove the directory
 10 - go to parent directory
-11 - list contetn on various directoies and with diffrents criterias"
+11 - list contetn on various directoies and with diffrents criterias" 12 - print the type of the file usong file commmand